csev/dj4e/assn/dj4e_install52.md

     python3.11          python3.12-config   python3.13t         python3.9m
     12:06 ~ $ python3.

-If Python 3.13 is available, we will use it to create out virtual environment to support Django 5.2 using the following Python command including the version number.
+If Python 3.13 is available, we will use it to create our virtual environment to support Django 5.2 using the following Python command including the version number.

     cd ~